Performance Psychology (Online Distance Learning Part-time) MSc/PGDip/PGCert

 Research Project follows on from your research project proposal.
 In this module you will actually collect and analyse your own data.
 Then, you will write a research article based on your project proposal and your own results.

 - Year 1 modules: In year 1 you complete 60 credits by choosing 6 modules.

 - Year 2 modules: In year 2 there are 2 compulsory 10 credit modules then a choice of one of a pair of 20 credit modules which will be determined by the approach you wish to take to research which is basically one of undertaking a literature review of current published research or undertaking your own original research and data collection.

-- Year 3 modules: In year 3 you will do 1 compulsory module which will be determined by your year 2 choice.
+- Year 3 modules: In year 3 (Summer year 2 for those on 2-year route) you will do 1 compulsory module determined by your year 2 choices.”